viccon/sturdyc/README.md

 synchronous for all of them, while also ensuring that only a single request is made to the underlying data source.

-I also like to use this feature to provide a degraded experience when an upstream system encounters issues.
+Sometimes I like to use this feature to provide a degraded experience when an upstream system encounters issues.
 For this, I choose a high TTL and a low refresh time, so that when everything is working as expected, the records are refreshed continuously.
 However, if the upstream system stops responding, I can rely on cached records for the entire duration of the TTL.

+This also brings us to the final argument of the `WithEarlyRefreshes` function which is the retry base delay.
+This delay is used to create an exponential backoff for our background requests if a data source starts to return errors.
-One important note is that the synchronous refresh time isn’t affected by the exponential backoff.
-The number of background refreshes is going to get reduced if an upsteam system is experiencing errors.
-However, if we reach a point where all of the records are older than the synchronous refresh time, we're going to send a steady stream of outgoing requests.
-That is because I think of the synchronous refresh time as "I really don’t want the data to be older than this," so if a synchronous refresh fails, I want the very next request to attempt another refresh, because the data is now older than I’d like it to be.
+Please note that this **only** applies to background refreshes.
+If we reach a point where all of the records are older than the synchronous refresh time, we're going to send a steady stream of outgoing requests.
+That is because I think of the synchronous refresh time as "I really don’t want the data to be older than this, but I want the possibility of using an even higher TTL in order to serve stale."
+Therefore, if a synchronous refresh fails, I want the very next request for that key to attempt another refresh.

-Also, if you don't want this functionality you could just set a short TTL.
+Also, if you don't want any of this serve stale functionality you could just use short TTLs.
 The cache will never return a record where the TTL has expired.

 The entire example is available [here.](https://github.com/viccon/sturdyc/tree/main/examples/refreshes)

 # Deletions

-What if the record was deleted?
+What if a record gets deleted at the underlying data source?
 Our cache might use a 2-hour-long TTL, and we definitely don't want it to take that long for the deletion to propagate.

 However, if we were to modify our client from the previous example so that it returns an error after the first request: